tdiprima/threejs-playground/docs/display-WSIs.md

 ## Pre-processing <span style="font-size:30px;">🔥🧯🧑🏻‍🚒</span>

-<span style="color:#0000dd;">Obviously pre-processing such a large file is gonna suck, if not impossible.
+<span style="color:blue;font-size:larger;">Obviously pre-processing such a large file is gonna suck, if not impossible.
 Also, the resulting PNG file will be quite large and consume a lot of memory, which will impact the performance of the application.
 </span>

 ### Get dimensions of whole slide image